Jolly-66/Jolly-66/README.md

 <details>
   <summary> Discord Stuff </summary>

+My friend requests are turned off, but you can find me at Jolly#0512.
+No, I'm not turning my friend requests back on.
 Either join my Discord [here](https://discord.gg/erQAwn3z9z), or contact me in one (or more) of the following SS13 Discords:

 Aculastation